 You deserve to live a life free from the grips of addiction.
 Contact us today to learn how to find the right treatment options for you!(855) 713-7262

 Prescription opiates are common, so you may wonder if they’re safe to use with other medications.
 A doctor may prescribe more than one medication to help manage a health condition.

-What Common Drugs Are Used with Prescription Opiates?
+Which Drugs Are Commonly Used With Prescription Opiates?

 Your physician may prescribe more than one opioid medication.
 It’s very common for people to use more than one opioid, especially if they’ve been taking them for a while.

 Using more than one narcotic drug increases the risk of overdose and death.